pedrojlucas/udacityproject1/README.md

 This scripts with its arguments is used by an hyperdrive optimizer that tries to find the best hyperparameters for that model.
 Once this best hyperparameters are found, we train a logistic regression model with those hyperparameters and we save it.

-For the hyperdrive hyperparameter search we use a random sampler, this has the advantage of producing good results without taking too much computational time.
+For the hyperdrive hyperparameter search I have used a random sampler, the main risk over the grid hyperparatemer sampler is that the random sampler can get in a local optimum and get not as good results as a grid search, this can be minimized if enough sample points are chosen.
+The main advantage of the random sampler is that it is able to produce good results without taking too much computational time, that is the main issue for a hyperparameter grid search.

 We also implemented an early stopping policy for the hyperparameters optimization.
 Using an early stopping policy with this kind of optimal hyperparameters search tools like hyperdrive has the advantage of getting fastest results because if the algorithm detects that the current points selected in the hyperparameters search space are not going to improve previous results it stops the iterations and try another set of points in the hyperparameters search space.
 If an early stopping policy is not implemented the optimizer will continue the calculations until convergence is reached for every set of points selected for the hyperparameter search, not taking into account if they are improving or not the metric of the (in this case) classification algorithm.

+In this case we have used BanditPolicy early stopping, this kind of policy stops the optimization of hyperparameters if the primary metric used differs from the best run in a certain value specified when we are defining the policy.
+It has some advantages over other types of early stopping policies as the MedianStoppingPolicy, the BanditPolicy is aggressive because it is based on the difference to the best run, while the MedianStoppingPolicy is based on the difference to the running average of the primary metric, so more runs are discarded by the BanditPolicy so more compute time is saved but at the cost of losing some cases that could end in the last iterations in an improved metric.
+In the trade-off between compute time and risk of losing good hyperparameters optimization cases the BanditPolicy normally gets good results and save valuable compute resources without affecting the primary metric.

 ## AutoML